 Bitbar Testing Desired Capabilities

 Bitbar has a set of own desired capabilities that are used for user identification and device selection in Bitbar Testing cloud.
+These are required capabilities, and tests will not run without them set if you upload the tests via API to the Bitbar Testing cloud.

 Requirements for .ipa